-The head restraints on the rear bench seat are removable.
-The front seat head restraints are not removable.
+The head restraints on the rear seats are removable.

 Head restraints should be adjusted properly as they may provide significant protection against injury in an accident.
 Do not remove them.
 Check the adjustment after someone else uses the seat.

 Adjust the head restraint so the center is level with the center of your ears.